ctu-mrs/ctu-mrs.github.io/docs/10-prerequisities/30-docker/30-registries.md

 ---
-title: Registries
+title: Docker Registries
-pagination_label: Docker Registries
+pagination_label: Using Docker Registries
-description: Using docker registries
+description: Using docker Registries
 ---

 # Docker Registries

 Docker registries are storage and distribution systems for Docker images.
 They allow you to share images with others or deploy them across different environments.
 The default Docker registry is **Docker Hub**, but you can also use private registries, including locally hosted ones.

 ## Default Docker Registry: Docker Hub